skupperproject/skupper-example-hello-world/README.md

 ## Overview

-This example is a very simple multi-service HTTP application that can be deployed across multiple Kubernetes clusters using Skupper.
+This example is a very simple multi-service HTTP application deployed across Kubernetes clusters using Skupper.

 It contains two services: